sheenanick/portfolio-html/README.md

 ## Setup/Installation Requirements

-* Clone this repository `$git clone https://github.com/sheenanick/portfolio`
+* Clone this repository `$git clone https://github.com/sheenanick/portfolio-html`
-* Navigate to the directory `$cd portfolio`
+* Navigate to the directory `$cd portfolio-html`
 * Open index.html with a web browser of your choice.

 ## GitHub Pages link

-This website can be viewed on gh-pages [here](https://sheenanick.github.io/portfolio).
+This website can be viewed on gh-pages [here](https://sheenanick.github.io/portfolio-html).

 ## Support and contact details